chiedo/minimal-jsdoc/README.md

 See a [demo](https://rawgit.com/chiedolabs/objob/master/docs/ob.html).

-Currently, I need to fix a bug where index.html is blank.
-For now, you will need to visit YOURNAMESPACE.html for your documentation.
+You will need to link to your namespace file from the index yourself by passing a README to jsdoc.

 This is still a beta and hasn't been heavily field tested.